zebrajr/HomeLab/fedora-bootstrap/README.md

 - Manually invoked only after thorough inspection
 - Understood to be highly specific to particular system configurations

+### `manual/`
+Scripts to install software that are heavily depedendent on what you want / what you have.
+Eg.: Controlling AIO CPU Coolers

 ### `packages/`
 Scripts dedicated to installing and deploying specific software packages.
 Each script typically handles the installation, configuration, and initial setup of a particular application or software suite.